GuanceCloud/guance-docs/docs/en/real-user-monitoring/web/app-data-collection.md

 ## Overview

-After collecting application data and reporting it to the observation cloud, you can customize the configuration scene and configure anomaly detection events through the Guance Cloud console.
+After collecting application data and reporting it to the observation cloud, you can customize the configuration scene and configure anomaly detection events through the Guance console.

 ## Data Type